-The sequence of issuing WRSCUR instruction is :CS# goes low \rightarrow sending WRSCUR instruction \rightarrow CS# goes high.
+The sequence of issuing WRSCUR instruction is :CS# goes low \rightarrow send WRSCUR instruction \rightarrow CS# goes high.

-Both SPI (8 clocks) and QPI (2 clocks) command cycle can accept by this instruction.
+Both SPI (8 clocks) and QPI (2 clocks) command cycle can be accepted by this instruction.
 The SIO[3:1] are don't care when during SPI mode.